AOSC-Archive/miscdoc/deploykit/01-prd/002-workflow.md

 - ESP: 200 MiB
 - ROOT: 25 GiB

-If the partition is not big enough, this program shall inform the user with a dialogue, requiring an extra confirmation.
+If the partition is not big enough, DK shall inform the user with a dialogue, requiring an extra confirmation.

 #### Other Details

-According to the choices made by the user, this program shall set partition flags (i.e. `boot` and `esp`) properly.
+According to the choices made by the user, DK shall set partition flags (i.e. `boot` and `esp`) properly.